Rupt/c-arithmetic-right-shift/README.md

 #include "sar.c"
 #endif
 ```
-Alternatives which force underlying logical shifts are defined in "saru.c"
+Alternatives which force logical shifts, then correct them back,
-with the prefix `saru#`.
+are defined in "saru.c" with the prefix `saru#`.
 </details>

 <details>